marcushuewitt/ClassNotes/Class01/README.md

 ## Practice Exercises

-Exercises are not marked.
+Exercises listed above are not marked.
 They are an opportunity for you to practice the material from class while getting support from the professor and peers.

 >NOTE1: If you get stuck, you can reach out to fellow students and the professor.
 You will benefit most from this exercise is your first try on your own before seeking help.
 Trying to work through issues is how you develop your problem-solving skills.

 >NOTE2: I will be looking for evidence that you've completed the exercises when determining your final class participation grade and repository management grade.

+## Assignments
+Go to your Assignments repo, and look for today's assignment(s).
+Assignments are marked by the professor.